pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_100.md

 ![](images/100/image100_16.png)

 7. Click "Next" button and review your Data Integration Platform Cloud instance configuration details.
 If you need to make any changes, click "Previous" or use the navigation train to go back.
 Otherwise, click **"CANCEL".
 Please DO NOT Create!**, the instance creation process would normally take up to 30 minutes, so we have already created the instance in advance for the workshop.

+## Summary
+You have now successfully completed the Hands-on Lab, and reviewed the requirements and necessary steps to provision a Data Integration Platform Cloud (DIPC) instance.